MKHoffmann/icpReconstructor/README.md

 - R: The rotation matrix (3x3) describing the orientation of the first camera in world coordinates.
 - T: The translation vector (3x1) describing the position of the first camera in world coordinates.

-We chose this
+We chose these formulations to be in line with the camera calibration implementation of [OpenCV](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html) for stereo calibration.
+A tutorial can also the found [there](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).

 ## Documentation

-For in-depth information about the mathematical models, algorithms, and APIs used in CTCR reconstruction, refer to our [Github Wiki](https://github.com/MKHoffmann/icpReconstructor/wiki) and our work.
+For in-depth information about the algorithms and APIs used in CTCR reconstruction, refer to our [Github Wiki](https://github.com/MKHoffmann/icpReconstructor/wiki) and our work.

 ## Examples

 Within this repository, we provide a set of examples on one set of binary images of a simulated concentric tube continuum robot.
-These include the One-Step and Multi-Step algorithms, presented in our work, but also different ways of warmstarting using image-processing algorithms and space-carving.
+These include the One-Step and Multi-Step algorithms presented in our work, but also different ways of warmstarting using image-processing algorithms and space-carving.

 ## How to Cite